 In May 1782, Eliott was inspecting the batteries on the North Face with Colonel Green and their staff, when Eliott said that he would give 1,000 dollars to anyone who came up with an idea for building batteries on the North Face, that could enfilade the Spanish lines.
 It is said that Sergeant Major Ince of the Artificers proposed the excavating of galleries in the rock.

-Ince was given the job of carrying out the excavations and, by September 1782, a battery of five 24 pounder guns was in action from a gallery excavated in the rock, high up on the North Face.
+Ince was given the job of carrying out the excavations and, by September 1782, a battery of five 24 pounder guns was in action from a gallery cut through the rock, high up on the North Face.
 Further batteries were later built.
 The only way Spanish counter-fire could damage these batteries was by a direct hit on an embrasure.
 These galleries are now one of Gibraltar’s most notable features.

 On 25th July 1782, the vessel St Philip’s Castle arrived in Gibraltar.
-She brought a party of Corsican exiles, who joined the garrison and news of Admiral Rodney’s victory over the French fleet at the Battle of the Saints, in the West Indies, on 12th April 1782.
+She brought a party of Corsican exiles, who joined the garrison, and news of Admiral Rodney’s victory over the French fleet at the Battle of the Saints, in the West Indies, on 12th April 1782.
 Rodney’s victory was celebrated with a parade and feu de joie.

 On 16th August 1782, the Gibraltar garrison was amazed to find that thousands of Spanish workmen had, during the night, built a 500-yard-long entrenched embrasure across the isthmus.
 This work was then used as cover for the building of three new batteries.